EVA Air Premium Economy Review: Smart Upgrade or Just Hype?

 Now, you can wait until online check-in opens (48 hours before departure) to pick your seats for free.
 But by then, the prime spots – those cozy two-seaters along the windows – may already be snapped up.

-Our long-haul night flights were pretty much full, and in the Premium Economy cabin, only a couple of middle-row seats at the back were still empty.
+All our long-haul night flights were pretty much full.
+In the Premium Economy cabin, only a couple of middle-row seats at the back remained empty on one flight.

 Details: See EVA Air’s different fare types.